a8hok/Web-Starter-Kit/README.md

 # [GyanMatrix](https://gyanmatrix.com/) Intern starter kit :books:

-Gyanmatrix introduces a program for college pursuing students called EWL(Earn While Learn).
-EWL is a huge oppourtunity for students to work with
-Enterprise level projects along with tech geeks woking in Gyanmatrix with paid internship.
-Top performing students will placed in Gyanmatrix. <br>
+Gyanmatrix introduces a college student program called EWL (Earn While Learn).
+EWL is a huge opportunity for students to work with Enterprise-level projects alongside tech geeks working at Gyanmatrix on a paid internship.
+The students with the best results are placed in Gyanmatrix.<br>

-part of this program we have listed the following learning kit for student assessment, it has 20hrs of content.
+As part of this program, we have listed the following Student Assessment Learning Kit, which has 20 hours of content.

 ## `prerequisite`